Eldraea/Exercises_in_Java/README.md

      <tr>
       <td>24</td>
       <td>Sixth Challenge: More Methods in Java</td>
-      <td>Exercise with methods: Determinate the position of a plaer in the high score table</td>
+      <td>Exercise with methods: Determinate the position of a player in the high score table</td>
     </tr>